How to Select Valve Actuators for Rotary Valves

 Stalling: Pneumatic actuators may be stalled indefinitely without overheating.

 Electric actuators should not be stalled.
-Stalling an electric actuators draws excessive current, which generates heat in the motor and can cause damage.
+Stalling an electric actuator draws excessive current, which generates heat in the motor and can cause damage.
 Torque switches or heat and current sensors are often installed in electric actuators to protect the device.

 Speed control: The ability to control the speed of a pneumatic actuator is an important advantage of the design.
 The simplest way to control the speed is to fit the actuator with a variable orifice (needle valve) at the exhaust port of the air pilot.

 Since electric actuators are geared motors it is impossible to make them cycle faster unless a gearing change is made.
-For slower operation a pulsing circuit may be added as an option.
+For slower operation, a pulsing circuit may be added as an option.

 Modulating control: In modulating service an electric actuator interfaces well with existing electronic control systems and eliminates the need for electro-pneumatic control.
 A pneumatic or electro-pneumatic positioner is used with pneumatic actuators to provide a means of controlling the valve position.

-Torque-to-weight ratio: Electric actuators have a high torque-to-weight ratio above 4,000 lbf.in.
-(450 Nm) Pneumatic actuators have an excellent torque-to-weight ratio below 4,000 lbf.in.
+Torque-to-weight ratio: Electric actuators have a high torque-to-weight ratio above 4,000 lbf. in.
+(450 Nm) Pneumatic actuators have an excellent torque-to-weight ratio below 4,000 lbf. in.